WHITNEY HIGH SCHOOL • 50TH ANNIVERSARY

 Fun and Friendly Public Speaking and Debate

-Recommended for students currently in 5th through 9th grade
+Recommended for students entering 6th through 10th grade

 Develop the highest-paid skill: public speaking.